Topical Steroid Withdrawal warriors,

 I had been using the strongest Topical Steroids all the time due to severe atopic dermatitis for more than 50 years since I was 6 months old.
 I had never healed with them but wasn’t able to have ordinary life without them because they pull in inflammation barely, meaning, temporarily.
 However, the medication loses effectiveness gradually over time and had stopped working finally.

 After I stopped using it, experienced horrible withdrawals/side effects as you saw below 4 times in the past 5 years.
 It developed all over my body actually and I looked like a monster losing hair twice, lost weight 27 lb, 12 kg, in one week due to fluid oozing from the surface of the skin, and so on…

 Sometimes I looked completely red (Red Skin Syndrome) as if the entire body suffered extensive burns, then got crusts all over my body like fish then became red again with oozing fluid like a severe burn then got crusts again and then…..the symptom repeated over and over.

 I had such bad side effects due to long term use of Topical Steroids but most of the dermatologists still diagnose it as ‘atopic dermatitis’.
 Do you also think so to see my pictures?

 No, it’s NOT atopic dermatitis.

 We might not be doctors but even non-professionals can say, ‘It is abnormal!’ once seeing pictures below and anyone can tell the medication showed its fangs as a highly toxic substance.
-It is obvious side effects.
+It is an obvious side effect.
 Topical Steroids should no longer be used for skin problems.

 And I finally found the best treatment in my life there…….that is,